 Incessantly brushing my teeth and tidying and re-tidying my room became hobbies of mine during the experience.

 This is almost impossible to do in the outside world and not on retreat, when we always have something to distract us.
 It’s no wonder that the things we enjoy – drinking, television, the internet – are all very good at doing just this.
 Any trip on public transport exposes this fact.
 Waiting two minutes for a train is often too long, with people scrabbling to grab their phones, lest they be left alone with their mind for just a moment.

 Your Reaction To The World Is The Cause Of Your Problems, Not The Problems Themselves

 The lesson from here is that it is your reaction to the outside world, and not the outside world itself, that determines the quality of your life.
 If you’re OK with difficult or painful situations, you’re bound to live a more enjoyable life.
 Some celebrities with all the wealth, fame and luxury anyone could hope for are still miserable.
 And yet by comparison, many people with challenging life situations are seemingly happier.
 It’s a question of disposition.
-A silent retreat (and meditation more generally) trains you to have a more positive attitude towards life.
+A silent retreat in India (and meditation more generally) trains you to have a more positive attitude towards life.
 At a simple level, you have two choices:

 - Make sure that everything in the world happens exactly as you want it, making sure that only things you like happen.
 Forever.

 - Accept that difficult situations and things you don’t like will happen constantly throughout your life, and be OK with this.
 If you pay attention, you’ll realise on almost a minute-by-minute basis your mind complains about something.